willfindlay/honors-thesis/thesis/thesis.md

 have shown that ebpH can keep up with the performance of its kernel-based predecessor, pH.
-Finally, I presented my plans for the future of ebpH as a system that can integrate many facets of system behavior by leveraging the eBPF paradigm to take advantage of its multi-faceted capabilities with respect to system instrumentation (c.f. \autoref{discussion}).
-\autoref{tab:new_comparison} presents a theoretical comparison between the future version of ebpH, the current version of ebpH, and the original pH.
+Finally, I presented my plans for the future of ebpH as a system that can integrate many facets of system behavior by leveraging the eBPF paradigm to take advantage of its multi-faceted capabilities with respect to system instrumentation; this, coupled with a few improvements made possible by recent advances to eBPF itself, should position ebpH as a strong contender in the field of intrusion detection (c.f. \autoref{discussion}). \autoref{tab:new_comparison} presents a theoretical comparison between a future version of ebpH, the current version of ebpH, and the original pH.

 \begin{table}
     \caption[Revisiting the comparison of ebpH and pH in light of topics for future work]{